PARKYUNSU/PARKYUNSU/README.md

 In addition to computer vision (CV), I have a strong interest in natural language processing (NLP) and text-to-speech (TTS), exploring innovative approaches to integrate these fields effectively.

-My primary areas of focus:
+My primary areas of focus

 - Develop lightweight models for resource-constrained environments
 - Conduct research on image retrieval